Obama endorses Andrew Gillum in Florida governor’s race

 Gillum is also expected to receive an endorsement from Puerto Rico Governor Ricardo Rosselló at a campaign event scheduled for Monday afternoon.
 The Gillum campaign is promising a “major announcement” during the event.

-Rosselló appeared at a campaign event Monday morning for Sen. Bill Nelson, endorsing the Democrat in his race against Governor Rick Scott.
+Rosselló appeared at a campaign event Monday morning in Orlando to announce his endorsement of Sen. Nelson.

+The Gillum campaign previously announced that Hillary Clinton would appear at a rally in South Florida later this month.

 Copyright 2018 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.